aabr2612/Klondike-Solitare/README.md

 The frontend is currently implemented in console.
 It has following files:

-**-UI.py:** UI contains the header and other menus implementation alongwith win game menu which is implemented in CLI which allows the user to interact with the backend to perform tasksusing the ui.
+- **UI.py:** UI contains the header and other menus implementation alongwith win game menu which is implemented in CLI which allows the user to interact with the backend to perform tasksusing the ui.

-**-Main.py:** Main file contains all the driver code which interacts withthe UI and Game files to make a flow of the game.
+- **Main.py:** Main file contains all the driver code which interacts withthe UI and Game files to make a flow of the game.

 ## Game Flow

-   The game flow continues as:
+The game flow proceeds as follows:

+1. **Main Menu**:
-        On running the main.py file a main menu appears with header and options:
+   Upon running the `main.py` file, the main menu appears with the following options:

-   **1. Play Game**
+   - **Play Game**:

-         If the user wants to play the game, further the game is printed and a sub menu of game appears:
+     If the user selects to play the game, the game screen is displayed with a sub-menu of game options:

-                -- 1. Draw card
+     - **1. Draw Card**:
-                    Allowing user to draw card from stockpile -- 2.
-Move card
+       Allows the user to draw a card from the stockpile.

+     - **2. Move Card**:
-                    Allowing user to move single card from between the game piles.
+       Allows the user to move a single card between the game piles.

-                -- 3. Move multiple cards:
+     - **3. Move Multiple Cards**:
-                    Allowing the user to move multiple cards from one pile to other in the game.
+       Allows the user to move multiple cards from one pile to another within the game.

-                -- 4. Get Hint:
+     - **4. Get Hint**:
-                    Allowing user to get a hint for a valid move -- 5.
-Exit:
+       Provides a hint for a valid move, helping the user when they are stuck.

+     - **5. Exit**:
-                    Ends the current game
+       Ends the current game session.

-   **2. Instructions**
+   - **Instructions**:

-            Displays all the instructions to play the game.
+     Displays the instructions for playing the game.

-   **3. Exit**
+   - **Exit**:

-            Closes the game
+     Closes the game and exits the application.

 ## Folder Structure